MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-federation-with-skype-for-business-online.md

 Note that if you have Exchange on-premises, you may want to configure OAuth between your Exchange on-premises and Skype for Business Online environments.
 For more information, see  [Manage server-to-server authentication in Skype for Business Server](https://docs.microsoft.com/SkypeForBusiness/manage/authentication/server-to-server-and-partner-applications) and [Plan to integrate Skype for Business and Exchange](https://docs.microsoft.com/SkypeForBusiness/plan-your-deployment/integrate-with-exchange/integrate-with-exchange#feature_support).

-## Configure your on-premises Edge service to federate with Office 365 or another organisation
+## Configure your on-premises Edge service to federate with Office 365 or another organization

 Federation allows users in your on-premises deployment to communicate with Office 365 users in your organization.
 To configure federation, run the following cmdlet in the Skype for Business Server Management Shell: